3Dpass/3DP/pallets/poscan/README.md

 # PoScan pallet (3DPRC-2 implementation)

-[3DPRC-2](https://github.com/3Dpass/whitepaper/blob/main/3DPRC-2.md) (3Dpass Request for Comments), proposed by PaulS in September 2023, is a standard p2p protocol for the tokenization of objects operating within “The Ledger of Things” decentralized blockchain platform.
-Substrate based.
+[3DPRC-2](https://github.com/3Dpass/whitepaper/blob/main/3DPRC-2.md) (3Dpass Request for Comments), proposed by PaulS in September 2023, is a standard p2p protocol for the authentication of objects operating within “The Ledger of Things”.

-The PoScan pallet is integrated into 3dpass network runtime providing the access to the network decentralized storage by means of the object tokenization API, which allows for:
+The PoScan pallet is integrated into 3dpass network runtime providing the access to the network decentralized storage by means of the object authentication API, which allows for:
 - the user object authentication and its protection from being copied to the extent for the recognition algorithm precision;
 - non-fungible digital asset creation;
 - property rights definition and its transfers;
-- backed cryptocurrency issuance (fungible tokens backed by the asset).

 ## API

 ### 1. poscan.putObject

-This method allows for users to put an object into the poScan storage.
-The object authentication procedure will be triggered, as well.
-Either, the object will be `Approved` or `NotApproved` as a result (see more THE OBJECT AUTHENTICATION PROTOCOL).
+This method allows for users to put an object onto the poScan storage, which triggers the object authentication procedure resulting as either `Approved` or `NotApproved`. (see more THE OBJECT AUTHENTICATION PROTOCOL).

 - If `Approved`, the object will be allowed for any further operation with the asset (property rights transfers, backed currency issuance, etc), and the copy protection will be applied.
 The object will be available on the network storage with all the authentication history data attached.

 - `NotApproved` keeps the object and all the authentication history data available on the network storage, however, all further operations will be prohibited, and the copy protection will not be applied.

 ```
 putObject(
     category,
+    is_private,
     obj,
     numApprovals,
     hashes,
-       properties
+    properties,
+    is_replica,
+    original_obj,
+    sn_hash,
+    is_self_proved,
+    proof_of_existence,
+    ipfs_link
 )
 ```

+**Parameters:**
+- `category`: The object category (e.g., `Objects3D:Grid2dLow`, `Objects3D:Grid2dHigh`, etc.).
-`category` - the object category:
+- `is_private`: Boolean.
+If true, the object is private and only accessible to permitted users.
-- `Objects3D`:
-   - `Grid2dLow` - Grid2d algorithm (low precision), preset: `-s 12 -g 8 -a grid2d_v3a` (see more [pass3d](https://github.com/3Dpass/pass3d) recognition toolkit to learn about Grid2D algo parameters) ,
-   - `Grid2dHigh` - Grid2d algorithm (high precision),
-- `Drawings2D`,
-- `Music`,
-- `Biometrics`,
-- `Movements`,
-- `Texts`

-`obj ` - the object to tokenize (ex.
-3D model in .obj format)
+- `obj`: The object data to tokenize (e.g., a 3D model in .obj format), as a byte array.

-`numApprovals: u8` - the number of confirmations in blocks to order (1-255).
-The object authentication loop will repeat itself as much times as it is requested

-`hashes: Option<Vec<H256>>`  - the hashes (10 at max) of the object HASH ID (ex. the top10 hashes Grid2D output)
+- `numApprovals`: Number of block author approvals required (u8, 1-255).
+- `hashes`: Optional.
+List of up to 10 object hashes (e.g., top 10 Grid2D output hashes).

-`properties: Vec<SpConsensusPoscanPropValue> (Vec<PropValue>)` - the list of the object properties, which might be used for its tokenization (Non-fungible, Share, Weight, Density, etc).
-Each property is defined by two parameters:
+- `properties`: List of object properties for tokenization.
+Each property is `{ propIdx: u32, maxValue: u128 }`.
-- `propIdx: u32` - the property index on the `poScan` module storage (ex, 0 - Non-fungible; 1 - Share)
-- `maxValue: u128` - Max Supply limit for tokens, backed by this property (might be issued afterwards, if having the object `Approved`). `maxValue: 1` is a must for the `propIdx: 0` (Non-fungible).
-A value in the format of `10^x` is a must for the `propIdx: 1`(Share).
-For example, `maxValue: 1000000` or `maxValue: 1000` are both correct, and the `maxValue: 2000000` or `maxValue: 1234567` are incorrect.
+- `is_replica`: Boolean.
+If true, this object is a replica of another.
+- `original_obj`: Optional.
+The object index of the original object if this is a replica.
+- `sn_hash`: Optional.
+Serial number hash for replicas (u64).
+- `is_self_proved`: Boolean.
+If true, the object is self-proved and skips estimation/approval.
+- `proof_of_existence`: Optional.
+Hash proving the object's existence (H256).
+Auto-calculated if not provided and `is_self_proved` is true.
+- `ipfs_link`: Optional.
+IPFS link to the object or related data (byte array, max 512 bytes).

+---

 ### 2. poscan_getPoscanObject